WASdev/sample.DefaultApplication/README.md

 * DefaultWebApplication
 * Increment

 The first step is to focus on creating the project structure and getting it to build with no code included.
-Then, we can take the source code from the folders above and drop them into the correct Maven file structure:
+Then, we can take the source code from the folders above and drop them into the correct Maven file structure.
+You will find this version of the code in the [original-maven folder](./original-maven).

 ```
 me@us.ibm.com@DefaultApplication original-maven (master) $ tree .